Supporting Accessibility and Inclusion in a Modern Workplace

 summing IT Up

 To declare one has a disability is an individual, and sometimes deeply personal, decision.
 By supporting accessibility and inclusion in the workplace by default and providing tools so people can self-accommodate, you won't force anyone to put up their hand.
-If they're a potential customer, you won't compel them to go elsewhere.
+And if they're a potential customer, you won't compel them to go elsewhere.

 Microsoft technologies allow people to find ways to make their computing experience more comfortable, so they can embrace more of what the world - and the workplace - has to offer.
 Accessible tech enables you and your organisation to connect with a broader talent pool and bigger client base.